 A portion of this project will be dedicated to development of a strong educational technology transfer program.
 As part of this program several presentations have been given at conferences, webinars, and a workshop was held in Chicago in June, 2016, in New York in July, 2016, and in Oklahoma in September, 2016.
 This helped train over 50 SAM users and provided important feedback to the presenters on how they can improve the workshops.
-The research team still plans on creating an online video over the results of the project to share with others.
+An online video has been created over the SAM results from the testing and uploaded to YouTube.
+The video is just over an hour but it has been indexed so that the viewer can choose the section that they are interested in.
+Training for the SAM has also been created and will be shared with the Pooled Fund members.
+This is a presentation, hand-outs, activities, written evaluation tests, and performance standards to grade the technicians while completing the test.
+This curriculum will be included in the Phase I report.